alloba/book-of-hours-notes/books/The Temptations of Architecture.md

 ## Description
 The Temptations of Architecture

-The antiquarian and nyctodromist Ambrose Westcott writes of the 'dangers of doors', with particular reference to a house in the bounds named 'Treowen'.
+The antiquarian and nyctodromist [[Ambrose Westcott]] writes of the 'dangers of doors', with particular reference to a house in the bounds named 'Treowen'.
 ### Partial Study Description
+I'm Reading...

+No doubt they have come to regret the ambitions of their Winding Stair; even now in Treowen, a silver sea is unwisely visible from a rash window…'
 ### Study Complete Description
+I've Read...

+Westcott explains that the Wheelocks, the 'charge-holders of Treowen', have had recourse to dramatic measures to prevent oneiric encroachment., removing the entire top floor of the building.
+'Nevertheless,' he writes, 'the business of the Moon-Hall has begun to touch the other business of the house...'